 RAAA recommends that any A.I.
-Sire or Donor Dam is ran on the GGP-HD.
+Sire or Donor Dam is ran on the GGP-LD Defect Bundle to ensure the animal is clear of all 6 of the RAAA's monitored defects.
 An animal that you expect to use extensively or over a longer period of time should be ran on the GGP-LD.
 Animals that do not need genetic defect testing can be ran on the GGP-ULD.

-If you have Red Angus females that cannot and will not be registered, but you would like to obtain genetic information on them, the Red Navigator commercial female test can be completed.
+If you have Red Angus females that cannot and will not be registered, but you would like to obtain genetic information on them, please reach out to our DNA department to gather more information on our commercial female genomic test, Igenity Beef, that can be completed.